Dolní Morava: Geography

-The Morava river, which gave the name to the villages in the municipality, springs on Králický Sněžník.
+The Morava River, which gave the name to the villages in the municipality, originates on Králický Sněžník.
 It flows across the municipality and forms here the historic boundary between Bohemia and Moravia.

 History

 The area around the Morava River was settled during the second half of the 16th century.
 The first written mention of Morava is from 1577, Velká Morava was first mentioned in 1564.
 Before 1720, it was split into two separate villages of Dolní Morava and Horní Morava, administered as parts of the Králíky estate.
 In 1850, the villages became three independent municipalities.

 Historically, the territory was inhabited mainly by ethnic Germans.
-After the World War II, they were expelled and partially replaced by Czech settlers.
+After World War II, they were expelled and partially replaced by Czech settlers.
 In 1960, Dolní Morava, Horní Morava and Velká Morava were merged into one municipality.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-Sky Bridge 721, the longest suspension footbridge in the world, is located here.
-The 721 m long bridge, located at an altitude of 1110 m above sea level, was opened to the public in May 2022.
+The main tourist attraction in the municipality is Sky Bridge 721.
+The 721 m long footbridge, located at an altitude of 1110 m above sea level, was opened to the public in May 2022.
+Until 2025, it was the longest suspension footbridge in the world.

-The Church of Saint Aloysius Gonzaga was built in the Empire style in 1801, the rectory dates from 1802.
+The Church of Saint Aloysius Gonzaga was built in the Empire style in 1801.
+The rectory dates from 1802.